Today's Articles

 He was one of three children of Reverend LeRoy Gardner Sr. and Katherine Gardner; he had a sister, Sharon, and a brother, Gordon.
 He was raised in the Rondo Community of St. Paul, Minnesota.
 As a teenager, Gardner Jr. was a playground basketball legend.
 As the community story goes, he (then) a 14-year-old, Ralph Mitchell (19) and Tommy Miller (19) beat (then) University of Minnesota basketball players Lou Hudson, Don Yates, and Archie Clark in a pickup game at St. Paul’s Oxford Park.

-Disappointed and heartsick in the wake of the NCAA investigation that dismissed his allegation, Gardner left the University for a short time to start a private psychology practice.
+Disappointed and heartsick after the NCAA investigation dismissed his allegation, Gardner left the University for a short time to start a private psychology practice.
 Gardner soon found his passion in teaching; his pride and joy were all in the students he touched and guided.

 Gardner was a staunch supporter of the University's General College and, in later years, taught multicultural relations.
-He loved to head to Lake Superior's North Shore to camp, and he loved to cook.
+He loved to camp on Lake Superior's North Shore and cook.
 He was married to Claudia Wallace.
 Gardner, 61, of Golden Valley, MN., was diagnosed with lung cancer in February 2008 and died on September 6, 2008, at Our Lady of Good Counsel in St. Paul.

 To Become a Social Worker